(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 That being said, it wasn’t like I had credit card debt which is worse than student loan debt.
 But to me, any type of debt is not always a good thing.

 7) What tools, apps, or programs do you use to keep track of your finances?
 What money tips can you share with our readers?

 For a while, we used Mint and then YNAB and we’re always willing to try new apps but eventually, we just end up going back to our old-fashioned Excel spreadsheet.
-Currently, we use the Personal Capital app on our phones which we love and check almost every other day to track our balances on all of our accounts.
+Currently, we use the Empower app on our phones which we love and check almost every other day to track our balances on all of our accounts.